Registration & Participation

 Eligible are all Ph.D. dissertations which have been defended in the last 2 years before the submission deadline.
 The total reporting time should not be more than 6 years since the starting of the PhD that should clearly be stated in the applicant CV.

-The nominations must be submitted electronically, exclusively in PDF format, through the following URL address: https://www.edaa.com/awards Nomination deadline is 15 December 2023 at midnight (AOE).
+The nominations must be submitted electronically, exclusively in PDF format, through the following URL address: http://www.edaa.com/awards Details for the nomination PDF can be found in the call linked below.

 Award Chair